bediniupi/Alma-print-slip/README.md

 Firefox: go to about:addons and install the extension from the xpi file.

-Chrome: go to chrome://extensions, activate delevloper mode, and then load non packaged extension from the chrome Alma Print Slip extension directory saved locally.
+Chrome: go to chrome://extensions, activate developer mode, and then load non packaged extension from the chrome Alma Print Slip extension directory saved locally.

 ## Configuration